-At EC in June, Haifeng Xu and I will be giving a Tutorial on Information, Persuasion, and Decisionmaking.
+- Haifeng Xu and I gave a Tutorial on Information, Persuasion, and Decisionmaking. (slides available at link).

 ITCS 2018 (January): Slides for my talk on An Axiomatic Study of Scoring Rule Markets.

 October 2017: I've (finally?) made public my side project bomail, an experimental terminal-based system for organizing and interacting with email.
 See that page for info, the source code, or how to install with python-pip.